SketchedDoughnut/SDA/README.md

 # How to install

 **NOTE**: This code has been optimised and built for Windows 10, and python 3.11.
-There is currently no support for other operating systems. <br>
+There is currently no support for other operating systems.
 Additionally, the installer in this repository and the source code repository does not have a code-signing certificate.
 Install at your own will.

 To install, go to